marilius12/taxes/pages/basics-of-taxation.md

 **Tax base (taxation basis)** is the portion of income that is subject to tax.

-_Individuals_ pay taxes (PIT and socials) on their gross income minus deductions (ex: personal allowance, pension fund contributions, etc.).
+_Individuals_ pay taxes (PIT) on their gross income minus deductions (ex: personal allowance, pension fund contributions, etc.).
 Socials use your gross income as the tax base, which is sometimes capped at a multiple of min/avg monthly wages.

 _Corporations_ pay taxes (CIT) on their profits (or sometimes a lower rate on revenues).
 Profits are then distributed to shareholders as dividends (which are then taxed _again_ at the personal level).